HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/walkthrough/lab-01.md

 !!! note "All on one line"

     The command above is one line.
-To make it more readable it is broken into multiple lines using the "continuation character".
-On macOS/Linux that is `\`, on Windows `^`.
+To make it more readable, it is broken into multiple lines using the "continuation character".
+On macOS/Linux that is `\`.
+On Windows, that is `^`.

 Alternative type `keep login`

-You will, on successful login, receive a JSON response we can verify on [jwt.io](https://jwt.io/).
+You will, on successful login, receive a JSON response that you can verify on [jwt.io](https://jwt.io/).

 ![Successful local login](img/localLogin.png){: style="height:80%;width:80%"}

-### 2. Login using the Swagger UI
+### Login using Swagger UI

 The second tile on the landing page provides access to the Swagger UI.